aoliver44/taxaHFE/dietml.md

                         Metadata column name of interest for ML (default: feature_of_interest) -c <numeric>, --cor_level <numeric>
                         Initial pearson correlation filter.
-Bypasses cor_level filter if set to 1 (default: 1) --info_gain_n <numeric>
+Bypasses cor_level filter if set to 1 (default: 1) --step_vip_n <numeric>
-                        Should information gain preprocessing be used?
+                        Should VIP filter preprocessing be used??
 Set n number of features to be selected during preprocessesing.
-Bypasses info_gain_n if set to 0. (default: 0) --vif_threshold <numeric>
+Bypasses step_vip_n if set to 0. (default: 0) --vif_threshold <numeric>
                         Calculates variance inflation factor (VIF) scores and removes variables about a user-defined threshold.
 Bypasses vif_threshold if set to 0. (default: 0)
   --train_split <numeric>